 The boss is not always right.

-To avoid looking like a pushover and overloading yourself with work, here are five common scenarios you can confidently say no to your boss in without feeling like you’re putting your job at risk.
+To avoid looking like a pushover and overloading yourself with work, here are five common scenarios you can know how to say no to your boss in without feeling like you’re putting your job at risk.

 Scenario 1: You have been asked to take on yet another project when you’re already at your maximum bandwidth.